open-component-model/ocm-spec/doc/appendix/A/README.md

 - the mapping of the [OCM elements](../../specification/elements/README.md) to the elements provided by the storage technology.

-Mappings for the following technologies are defined:
+Currently mappings for the following technologies are defined:

-- [OCIRegistry](OCIRegistry/README.md) OCM content in OCI registries
+- [OCIRegistry](OCIRegistry/README.md): OCM content in OCI registries
-- [FileSystem (CTF)](CTF/README.md) OCM content as filesystem structure
+- [FileSystem (CTF)](CTF/README.md): OCM content as filesystem structure
-- [AWS S3](S3/README.md)OCM content in AWS S3 buckets
+- [AWS S3](S3/README.md): OCM content in AWS S3 buckets

 ## Transport of Artifact Content